martin-jamszolik/el-entity-mapper/README.md

 ## Would Scala implementation be more elegant?

-Have been working on a scala implementation of this feature as well `scala-entity-mapper`.
+Have been working on a scala implementation of this feature as well [scala-entity-mapper](https://github.com/martin-jamszolik/scala-entity-mapper).